shopware5/devdocs/source/developers-guide/custom-shopping-world-elements/index.md

 The component always has to extend the base class `Shopware.apps.Emotion.view.components.Base`.
 In the `alias` property it is important to set the `xtype` we already defined during the creation of the element.

 In the component you can get access to the fields which you already created by using the `findField()` method on the `form` object which can be received by `this.getForm()`.

+If you want to translate the field label, support and help texts, just add the property `snippets`.
+Using the name which which was set in the emotion component installer, define every input field which you want to translate.

 ## Advanced: Adding a custom designer component in ExtJS ##
 <img src="img/screen_grid_elements.jpg" class="is-float-right" alt="grid elements" />